 A new world disorder appeared in the making.
 Renewed tensions between Russia and the West, Middle East conflicts, and the uncertainties from BREXIT in the UK, and the election of Trump in the US appeared to make the international system less stable.
 The Liberal international order itself seems under threat.

-If taken as part of a BSC degree, you must have pased the course below first before you attempt this course.
+If taken as part of a BSC degree, you must have attempted the course below first before you take this course.

 Main topics of the module include: